Screen notifications

 }

-Additionally we can also provide resource-name
+Additionally, you can provide the resource-name

-attribute to notification-listener
+attribute to the notification-listener

 , update